cad-polito-it/dnn-benchmarks/README.md

 ```
 pip install -r requirements.txt
 ```

-#4.
-Download the pretrained networks by running ?
-#
-#./download_models.sh

 4. Clone the repository

 Given the great size of the checkpoints of the weights, this repo uses git-lfs.